Plenocaris

-Plenocaris plena is a Cambrian arthropod with a bivalved carapace, and is known from the Burgess shale and Chengjiang.
+Plenocaris plena is a genus of extinct bivalved hymenocarine arthropod that lived in the Cambrian aged Burgess Shale and Chengjiang.
 Originally described as a species of Yohoia by Walcott in 1912, it was placed into its own genus in 1974.

 The head has a pair of simple antennae.
 The body has 13 tergites, with trunk tergites 2 to 4 having pairs of elongate and uniramous appendages, with appendages absent from the other body segments.
-The body terminates with paired tail flukes. unlike waptiids, but similar to Synophalos, the tail flukes lack segmentation.
+The body terminates with paired tail flukes.
+Unlike waptiids, but similar to Synophalos, the tail flukes lack segmentation.
 106 specimens of Plenocaris are known from the Greater Phyllopod bed, where they comprise 0.20% of the community.
 It has been suggested to be a member of Hymenocarina, which contains numerous other Cambrian bivalved arthropods.
+Some specimens have been found with sediment within the gut tract, suggesting it was a deposit feeder.
+The lack of swimming appendages means that swimming was likely primarily accomplished with movement of the trunk and tail fan.